sodadata/docs/soda-cl/distribution.md

 <details>
   <summary>What does a distribution check do?</summary>
   To detect changes in the distribution of a column between different points in time, Soda uses <a href="https://en.wikipedia.org/wiki/Statistical_hypothesis_testing" target="_blank"> statistical hypothesis testing</a>.
-In essence, a distribution check allows you to determine whether there exists enough evidence to conclude that the distribution of a column has changed.
+In essence, a distribution check allows you to determine whether enough evidence exists to conclude that the distribution of a column has changed.
 It returns the probability that the difference between samples taken at two points in time would have occurred if they came from the same distribution (see <a href="https://en.wikipedia.org/wiki/P-value" target="_blank">p-value</a>).
-If this probability is smaller than a threshold that you define, the test will warn you that the column's distribution has changed.
+If this probability is smaller than a threshold that you define, the check warns you that the column's distribution has changed.
   <br /><br />
   Depending on whether your data is categorical or continuous, use the <a href="https://en.wikipedia.org/wiki/Chi-squared_test" target="_blank">chi-square</a> test or the <a href="https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov_test" target="_blank">Kolmogorov-Smirnov</a> test, respectively.
 </details>